TejasriM07/EBookLibrary/README.md

 - **About**: View your profile and reading stats on `/about`.

 ## Screenshots
-Add screenshots to showcase your website's features.
-Upload images to your repository (e.g., in a `screenshots` folder) and link them here.
-Examples:

 - **Homepage**:
   ![Homepage](<img width="2153" height="1244" alt="Screenshot 2025-09-21 210630" src="https://github.com/user-attachments/assets/3b53644c-6824-464a-a267-259978a62c31" />